Holy Cross, IA Demographics

 A map of Holy Cross's Population by Race

-Of the 1,028 places in Iowa, Holy Cross is the 540th most populous.
+Holy Cross is ranked the 623rd most populous place in Iowa, out of 1,026 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Holy Cross was ranked the 540th most populous place in the 2020 Census.

 Holy Cross's White Population